tuckthomas/OpnLend/README.md

 </p>

 <h1 align="center">Loan Origination System</h1>
+<h2 align="center">Community Edition</h2>
-<p align="center"><em>OpnLend software is a product of OpnLend, Inc.</em></p>
+<p align="center"><em>OpnLend Community Edition software is a product of OpnLend, Inc.</em></p>
 <p align="center"><em>OpnLend, Inc. is an Indiana registered S-Corporation</em></p>
+<p align="center"><em>Inquires may be directed at the sole beneficial owner, Tucker Thomas Olson</em></p>

 ### No-Nonsense, Privacy Focused Approach
-All of OpnLend's community applications are offered free of charge and, if desired, can be hosted over your LAN connection.
+All of OpnLend's community edition is offered free of charge and, if desired, can be hosted over your LAN connection.
 No hidden costs and no customer data collection.
 The source code is openly availably for you to download and deploy locally, or you may choose to take advantage of the Paid Premium Support's Cloud Hosting.
 Do you desire additional security measures not currently implemented?
 Your institutions IT Deparment may modify the source code to fit your requirements.

 ### Placing Your Needs First, As It Should Be
 Don't need a module?
 Remove it.
 Desire to integrate other data or platforms?
 No one is stopping you.
 My OpnLend solution is ***intended for your institution to scale based upon on its needs; not the needs of other institutions***.
 Ultimately, helping you more efficiently lend to businesses of all sizes, farmers, real estate investors, and others to build a better economy.